ABCxFF/diepindepth/entities.md

 }
 ```

-> Disclaimer: The names and labels (except the entity <id, hash> system) we came up for entity related stuff are not from the game, so if you understand these concepts easier with another name, by all means, use a name that helps you understand this stuff
+> Disclaimer: The names and labels (except the entity <id, hash> system) we came up for entity related stuff are not from the game, so if you understand these concepts easier with another name, by all means, use a name that helps you understand this stuff.

 ---